Antimony51122/Data_Augmentation/learning_schedule.md

-> # make a Gantt chart for final report !!!
+> # make a Gantt chart for final report !!! (even from the first week)

 ##### *Week 9 (09/Jun - 15/Jun)*